DanielColado/softwareEngineering/README.md

 - **/testingProject** is the maven project with the jUnit tests and Mockito test
 - **/Playwright tests/testing-project** contains the React app and the Playwright testing

+#### /testingProject
+This project contains 3 jUnit tests and a mockito test for the class MathFunctions